ankorstore/yokai/docs/modules/fxhttpclient.md

       	enabled: true # to trace http calls, disabled by default
 ```

-The http client tracing will be based on the [fxtrace](fxtrace.md) module configuration.
+The HTTP client tracing will be based on the [fxtrace](fxtrace.md) module configuration.

 ## Testing